Violence at Jerusalem mosque prompts fears of wider fighting

 Palestinian militants responded by firing a barrage of rockets from Gaza into southern Israel, setting off air raid sirens in the region as residents were preparing for the beginning of the weeklong Passover holiday.

 The Israeli military said a total of five rockets were fired, and all were intercepted.
-Hours later, Israel responded with airstrikes that the army said hit Hamas weapons storage and manufacturing sites.
+Hours later, Israel responded with an airstrike in Gaza.
+There were no immediate details on the target.

-''We don't want this to escalate.,'' said Lt.
-Col. Richard Hecht, an army spokesman.
-But he said that if the rocket fire persisted, ''we will respond very aggressively.''

-By early morning, the Jerusalem compound had quieted down, and religious Jews were seen walking through the site ahead of Passover.
-Jews are permitted to visit the compound, but not pray there, under longstanding agreements.
-But such visits, which have grown in numbers in recent years, have added to Palestinian suspicions, particularly because some Jews are often seen quietly praying.

 Tensions have been steadily rising since Israeli Prime Minister Benjamin Netanyahu's new far-right government took office late last year.
 The government is dominated by religious and ultranationalist hard-liners, and the overlap of the Jewish and Muslim holidays – when tens of thousands of worshippers make their way to contested Jerusalem — has raised fears of violence.

-The police force is overseen by Itamar Ben-Gvir, an ultranationalist with a history of violent rhetoric and actions against Palestinians.
+The police force is overseen by Itamar Ben-Gvir, an ultranationalist with a history of violent rhetoric against the Palestinians.

 In Gaza, Hamas called for large protests and people started gathering in the streets, with calls to head for the heavily guarded Gaza-Israel frontier for more violent demonstrations.

-The Palestinian militant groups Hamas and Islamic Jihad also called for Palestinian residents of Jerusalem, the West Bank, and Israel to gather around Al-Aqsa Mosque and confront Israeli forces.
+The Palestinian militant groups Hamas and Islamic Jihad also called for Palestinian residents of Jerusalem, the West Bank, and Israel to go and gather around Al-Aqsa Mosque and confront Israeli forces.

-Ziyad al-Nakhala, leader of Islamic Jihad, said the situation at Al-Aqsa was a ''serious threat.''

-He said that Palestinians must be prepared ''for the inevitable confrontation in the coming days.''

 The government of Jordan, which serves as the custodian of the mosque, condemned the Israeli raid ''in the strongest terms.''
 The Foreign Ministry warned ''of the consequences of this dangerous escalation and held Israel responsible for the safety of the blessed Al-Aqsa Mosque.''